Varun822468/Ecommerce-Sales-Dashboard/README.md

 **Acknowledgments**

-Special thanks to Rishabh Mishra for the valuable tutorials and guidance during the development of this project.
-You can find the tutorials here(https://www.youtube.com/watch?v=6cV3OwFrOkk&list=PLdOKnrf8EcP2ivbQIcVuknjdlUqkoprKo).
+Special thanks to Power BI community forums and tutorial creators for providing guidance during development.
+This dashboard aims to provide a clear and actionable overview of e-commerce performance to assist in strategic decision-making.

-We hope this dashboard provides valuable insights for Madhav Store's online sales strategy.
+We hope this dashboard provides valuable insights for Ecommerce-Sales.
 Feel free to explore the visualizations and use the interactive features to gain a deeper understanding of the data.
 Happy analyzing!